-It is at this stage that the gums are often sore and sensitive to the touch, particularly when brushing.
+At the initial stages of gingivitis the gums are often sore and sensitive to the touch, particularly when brushing.

 What causes sensitivity?

-Fluid filled tubes run through the dentin and connects to the nerve.
+Fluid filled tubes run through the dentine and connects to the nerve.
 Eating or drinking foods that are hot, cold, sweet or sour can change the fluid movement.
 The nerve responds with that ‘pain’ you might be familiar with.

 Receding gums (also known as gingival recession) is when the gum lowers its position on the tooth, revealing or exposing the root of the tooth, once protected by the gum.